Last Updated on February 26, 2023

 Luckily, surgery is rare when it comes to treating juvenile vaginitis.
 Just keep an eye on your pup until her first estrus or heat has passed.
 If the inflammation doesn’t go away after the cycle, take her to the vet for an exam.

-To relieve discomfort for your pet, the vet will give a topical medication.
+To relieve discomfort for your pet, the vet may prescribe a topical medication.

 You might be asked to put an Elizabethan collar or cone around your dog’s neck.
 Preventing her from licking will allow the cream to work so the skin can heal quickly.

-If the cause of inflammation is a bacterial infection, the veterinarian will prescribe antibiotics.
-They’d also give an antiseptic to control the flare-up and ease the irritation.
+If the cause of inflammation is a bacterial infection, your veterinarian may prescribe antibiotics.
+They may also prescribe an antiseptic to control the flare-up and ease the irritation.

 It’s essential to stay consistent and finish the entire course of antibiotics as prescribed, even if your dog’s symptoms seem better.